Retrozen/RetroOS/README.md

 # RetroS
-Operating system written in Assembly
+Operating system written in Assembly and C
 ## This OS is under development, that is:
 - *It is not complete*